-Deferred taxes are calculated in full on all temporary differences under the liability method using a principal tax rate of 30% (2015: 25%) for Trinidad and Tobago entities and 25% (2015: 25%) for overseas entities.
+Deferred taxes are calculated in full on all temporary differences under the liability method using a principal tax rate of 30% (2016: 30%) for Trinidad and Tobago entities and 25% (2016-25%) for overseas entities.

-The increase in the tax rate from 25% to 30% in Trinidad and Tobago will be effective from 1 January 2017.
-As a result, the relevant deferred tax balances have been remeasured.
+The increase in the tax rate from 25% to 30% in Trinidad and Tobago took effect from 1 January 2017.
+As a result, the relevant deferred tax balances were remeasured as at 31 December 2016.

-The impact of the change in tax rate has been recognized in the tax expense in the consolidated statement of profit or loss, except to the extent that it relates to items previously recognized in comprehensive income, in particular remeasurement of the retirement benefit obligation.
+The impact of the change in tax rate has been recognized in the prior year in the tax expense in the consolidated statement of profit or loss, except to the extent that it relates to items previously recognized in comprehensive income, in particular remeasurement of the retirement benefit obligation.